St Alban's Church, Teddington: History

 In 1683 Charles Duncombe acquired a property opposite the parish church of St Mary's Teddington from The Marquis of Winchester, and named it Teddington Place.

 The church was built directly opposite St Mary's Church, on part of the grounds of Teddington Place.
 The house, renamed Udney Hall, was torn down in 1946.
 The site is now the location of Udney Hall Gardens.

 The foundation stone of the new church was laid in 1887.
-The design of the new church, which was built in 1889 and consecrated in 1896, was commissioned by its first vicar, Rev. Francis Leith Boyd, who had been appointed as Vicar of Teddington in 1884 when he was 28, officiating at the parish church of St Mary.
-It was designed in the French Gothic style by architect William Niven(1846-1921) - William was born in Pershore and worked with sir George Gilbert Scott on the restoration of the chapter house at Westminster Abbey - he lived at Udney House while working on St Alban.
+The design of the new church, which was built in 1889 and consecrated in 1896, was commissioned by its first vicar, Rev. Francis Leith Boyd, who had been appointed as Vicar of Teddington in 1884 when he was aged 28, officiating at the parish church of St Mary.

+The church was designed in the French Gothic style by architect William Niven (1846–1921) – Niven was born in Pershore and worked with Sir George Gilbert Scott on the restoration of the chapter house at Westminster Abbey – he lived at Udney House while working on St Alban.
 Niven's name is engraved on the external wall at the west end of the south aisle wall.

 Most of the stonework is in Doulting limestone from near Shepton Mallet, Somerset.
 The finer grain material used internally in partitions is Corsham limestone from Wiltshire.
-The internal fittings were by A H Skipworth.
+The internal fittings were by A.H.
+Skipworth.
 The location of the pulpit, halfway down the nave, follows the French style.
 Its simple canopy was replaced in 1902 by a design in carved oak, embellished by gilded representations of three orders of angels.

 The window on the eastern side of the north transept, featuring Jonah and the Whale, was designed by Charles Eamer Kempe and was modelled on a window in Christ Church, Oxford.
-The original stained glass windows mostly date from the 1890s, much of it vandalised, was by W.F.Dixon.
+The original stained glass windows mostly date from the 1890s, much of it vandalised, was by W.F.
+Dixon.
 The east window of St Alban and clerestory windows (St. Peter, St. Matthew, St. Mark, St. Luke, St. John, St. Paul) are by Morris (Westminster) (1953).